ibm-cloud-docs/assistant/new-system-entities.md

 Learn about system entities that are provided by IBM for you to use out of the box.
 These built-in utility entities help your assistant recognize terms and references that are commonly used by customers in conversation, such as numbers and dates.
 {: shortdesc}

-- The new system entities are enabled automatically in dialog skills of all languages.
-- New dialog skills in Arabic, Chinese, Korean, and Japanese that were created before 27 May 2020 use the legacy version of the system entities unless you enable the new version.
-New dialog skills in all other languages that were created before 10 March 2020 use the legacy version by default.
-For more information, see [System entities](/docs/assistant?topic=assistant-system-entities).

 For information about how to add system entities to your dialog skill, see [Creating entities](/docs/assistant?topic=assistant-entities#entities-enable-system-entities).

+## Replacing legacy system entities
+{: #new-system-entities-legacy}

+In January 2020, this new version of the system entities was introduced.
+These revised system entities offer better date and time understanding and can classify mentions with more precision.
+For more information about the legacy version, see [Legacy system entities](/docs/assistant?topic=assistant-system-entities).

+- The new system entities are enabled automatically in new dialog skills of all languages.
+- Arabic, Chinese, Korean, and Japanese dialog skills that were created before 27 May 2020 use the legacy version of the system entities.
+- Dialog skills in all other languages that were created before 10 March 2020 use the legacy API format by default.

+Update any skills that continue to use the legacy system entities.
+To do so, go to **Options>System Entities**.

+- For Arabic, Chinese, Korean, and Japanese dialog skills, select **Use new system entities**.
+- For all other language skills, select **Use new system entities API format**.

-For information about how to use contextual entites to identify people and location names, see the [Detecting Names And Locations With Watson Assistant](https://medium.com/ibm-watson/detecting-names-and-locations-with-watson-assistant-e3e1fa2a8427){: external} blog post on Medium.
+For information about how to use contextual entities to identify people and location names, see the [Detecting Names And Locations With Watson Assistant](https://medium.com/ibm-watson/detecting-names-and-locations-with-watson-assistant-e3e1fa2a8427){: external} blog post on Medium.

 ## @sys-currency entity
 {: #new-system-entities-sys-currency}